May Peace and Plenty – Sunderland

 Unidentified Tyne pottery

-The decoration of this jug, which appears to have misfired, is similar to that used by Robert Maling.
+The decoration on this jug is similar to that used by Robert Maling.
 However, I haven't managed to trace these transfers on other items from that pottery.
 The verse has an anchor above it.
+The jug below, with the same transfers, appears to have misfired.

 Galloway and Atkinson, Albion Pottery, Newcastle